 Chicago and Wilco (with a little help from Sly and the Family Stone thrown in for good measure)

-Two variations of a Chicago landmark has been used by two bands – Chicago and Wilco.
+A Chicago landmark has been used by two bands – Chicago and Wilco.
 Aside from that fact that both bands were formed in The Windy City, there is little else they have in common.
 Wilco, the Jeff Tweety-fronted band, formed from the ashes of an early critical darling (but commercially unsuccessful) band, the alt-country (the fact that I’m even typing “alt-country” makes me sound like a douchebag hipster) Uncle Tupelo (which itself was a product of another failure, The Primitives).
 That’s all I can say about Wilco.

 OK, another thing Chicago and Wilco have in common – someday Wilco will join their horny homeboys in the vaunted Rock and Roll Hall of Fame.
 That’s because Wilco is a critic’s wet dream – especially in light of their Yankee Foxtrot Hotel tale.
 (Google it, please.)
 That said, they are the absolute dreariest band ever – they make Radiohead (another critic’s darling) sound like Slayer.